 Turkey hunting is a great way to introduce kids to the outdoors.
 Photo by Jarrett Manek

-Springtime Turkey Tips
+Springtime Turkey Hunting Tips

 PUTTING GOBBLERS TO BED

 Whenever you hear a young gobbler doing this and it’s off to the side of the flock, slip in as close as you can and try to make the subordinate believe one of the dominant gobbler’s hens is calling to him by using a subtle yelp call.
 He will usually come in quick and confident with his guard down.
-Remember he thinks he is finally getting the attention he deserves but whatever you do don’t risk gobbling at this time because he will think the dominant gobbler is onto him and he will avoid the hen he thinks is just inside the wood line.
+Remember he thinks he is finally getting the attention he deserves, but whatever you do don’t risk gobbling at this time because he will think the dominant turkey is onto him and he will avoid the hen he thinks is just inside the wood line.

 Some turkey hunters only hunt mature gobblers and that’s fine but for those that just want to fill their tag and put some fresh wild turkey on the table remember this tip and you might find a little more success when those big gobblers refuse to leave their hens.
 Calling to a subordinate gobbler or a jake takes a slightly different approach when the flock is all together.

 If you plan to introduce a kid to turkey hunting this season make sure they have a shotgun that fits and feels comfortable.
 Buy a youth model or trim the stock on a full-size shotgun to get it to where the youngster can comfortably reach the trigger and look down the barrel.
 A 20-gauge is best for most younger kids and will take a turkey with a good shot placement.
 It is vital to practice with the young turkey hunter so there is no anxiety about pulling the trigger.
 There will be enough nervousness to go around with a big gobbler strutting within shotgun range and you don’t need to add the fear of shooting a big gun to worry your young turkey hunting partner.